arciisine/vscode-chronicler/README.md

 Currently, wayland support is missing

 # Release Notes

+## 0.1.0
+Exposed download functionality from @arciisine/screen-recorder, and provide ability for user to set required configuration in a guide manner.
+Special thanks fo @DonJayamanne for the feedback.

 ## 0.0.9
 Externalized the ffmpeg interactions into @arcsine/screen-recorder, fixing default recording folder